lewtds/focus-tracker/README.md

        gir1.2-gtk-3.0 python-gi

-_Note_: The project uses GNOME's GObject Introspection technology to enable Python to utilize GNOME's available packages (Ubuntu's AppIndicator, GTK+, ...) so if you happen to run a different distro, just look around for some similar GObject Introspection packages.
+_Note_: The project uses GNOME's GObject Introspection technology (hence the "gi" part in those package names) to enable Python to utilize GNOME's available packages (Ubuntu's AppIndicator, GTK+, ...) so if you happen to run a different distro, just look around for some similar GObject Introspection packages.

 ## Download ##